On connectedness of non-klt loci of singularities of pairs: Introduction

 Hacon and Han [\ref{Hacon-Han}] investigated the above phenomenon more generally.
 They showed that if $\dim X\le 4$ and if $-(K_X+B)$ is nef, then $\Nklt(X,B)$ has at most two connected components.
 They conjectured that this holds in every dimension and then showed that it follows from the termination of klt flips conjecture.
 One of our main results is to verify their conjecture without assuming termination of klt flips (see Theorem \ref{t-anti-nef-pairs-1}).

 Another main result of this paper (see Theorem \ref{t-mirror-symmetry} and Corollaries \ref{cor-mirror-symmetry-connectedness}, \ref{cor-mirror-symmetry}), in a different but somewhat related direction, is an answer to the following question of Mark Gross.
-The question is motivated by constructions in Mirror Symmetry, see [\ref{gross-s}] for related background.
+The question is motivated by constructions in Mirror Symmetry.
 In fact this work started in response to this question which was communicated privately.

+In [\ref{gross-s-II}], Gross and Siebert construct mirror families to pairs $(X,B)$ where $X$ is a non-singular projective variety and $B$ is a simple normal crossings divisor satisfying certain hypotheses, see [\ref{gross-s-II}, Assumptions 1.1].
+It is not clear how strong these hypotheses are, and thus it is important to know which pairs $(X,B)$ might satisfy them.
+These hypotheses include conditions (ii) and (iii) of Question \ref{q-gross} as well as the desired connectedness in the question.
+The conditions (ii) and (iii) are essential for mirror symmetry: mirrors are not expected to exist without similar assumptions.
+On the other hand, the connectedness condition would appear to be a technical one.
+Thus Corollary 1.5 below gives a useful criterion for checking when this connectedness assumption may hold, and in particular when the mirror to the pair $(X,B)$ may exist.